citp/privacy-policy-historical/n/nf/nfb/nfb.org.md

-> *The following text is extracted and transformed from the nfb.org privacy policy that was archived on 2018-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180629145755id_/https%3A//nfb.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nfb.org privacy policy that was archived on 2018-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229163719id_/https%3A//nfb.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | National Federation of the Blind

 The National Federation of the Blind respects your privacy and security.

-Privacy Policy for users of NFB.org:  No personal information acquired through your use of this website is shared with any third party except as is necessary to fulfill a request for a purchase or donation or to provide a service you request.
+## Privacy Policy for Users of NFB.org

+No personal information acquired through your use of this website is shared with any third party except as is necessary to fulfill a request for a purchase or donation or to provide a service you request.

 In conformance with Payment Card Industry (PCI) guidelines, user credit card information is not stored in National Federation of the Blind databases or retained on National Federation of the Blind servers.
 In cases where recurring donations are authorized by a user, industry standard PCI conformant techniques are used to store a “token” that identifies the user to the payment gateway; however, this token limits the transactions the National Federation of the Blind can conduct to those frequencies and amounts previously authorized by the user, and no payment card information is stored in National Federation of the Blind databases or retained on National Federation of the Blind servers.
 Payments transacted through the National Federation of the Blind website utilize the PayPal Payflow Pro payment gateway.
 Please see the [Privacy Policy for PayPal Services](https://www.paypal.com/webapps/mpp/ua/privacy-full) for additional details about how PayPal protects transaction data.